 Reusable Medical Device Cleaning Validations

 Nelson Laboratories offers a full range of medical device cleaning validation services to validate manufacturers’ cleaning instructions for reusable devices.
-This includes contamination, cleaning and post-reprocessing effectiveness evaluations.
+This includes contamination, cleaning, and post-reprocessing effectiveness evaluations.
 Simulated-use testing practices are employed to simulate actual surgical procedures rather than direct inoculation methods.
 Options are available to use validated or customized test soils to create clinically relevant conditions.
-This test complies with AAMI TIR 12, AAMI TIR 30 and the FDA draft guidance document for processing/reprocessing medical devices in health care settings.
+This test complies with AAMI TIR 12, AAMI TIR 30, and the FDA guidance document "Reprocessing Medical Devices in Health Care Settings: Validation Methods and Labeling."
 The reprocessing scientists at Nelson Laboratories actively serve on applicable AAMI committees and have expertise in creating appropriate worst-case testing conditions to help device manufacturers meet regulatory expectations.

 Contamination: The devices are contaminated with organic material that may contain Escherichia coli, Geobacillus stearothermophilus, Staphylococcus aureus, or other appropriate microorganisms, along with other clinically relevant markers such as protein, hemoglobin, carbohydrates, total organic carbon and endotoxin.
 The device’s intended use and wait time between patient use and cleaning are considered in determining the contamination method.
 The devices are often sprayed, handled with soiled gloves and/or immersed in the test soil.
 All movable parts may be actuated to simulate clinical use and then left in contact with the soil for an appropriate time.
 The devices are removed from the soil and allowed to set for an appropriate time to simulate the wait time between use and reprocessing.